Software, Control, Safety and Certification

-No, our system is not designed to be installed in an ATEX area.
-During normal operation, there is no leakage of any hydrogen or oxygen gases from the system.
-The product gases are only released from the designated interfaces (H2 outlet, O2 vent, and H2 purge) that have to be correctly managed during the on-site installation.
-It is the project developers/installers responsibility to ensure that the area where the electrolyzers are installed must never contain any explosive atmospheres during any time of regular operation.
-An appropriate safety concept must be in place to mitigate the risks of any failures that could result in leakage of flammable gases.
+Unfortunately, our system is not designed to be installed in an ATEX area.
+However, the product gases are only released from the designated interfaces (H2 outlet, O2 vent, and H2 purge).
+These have to be correctly managed during the on-site installation.
+It is the project developers/installers responsibility to ensure that the area where the electrolysers are installed must never contain any explosive atmospheres.
+An appropriate safety concept must be implemented to mitigate the risks of any failures and consequences of leakages of flammable gases.
 Such a safety concept could involve, for example, hydrogen sensors, forced ventilation, or natural ventilation.

-# Is the pipeline in accordance with any certification?
+# Is the piping system in accordance with a certification?

-We make all our hydrogen piping in accordance with ASME B31.12 for hydrogen piping and pipelines.
-All the European guidelines refer to the ASME, which is something like a “gold standard” for anyone working with hydrogen.
+Yes.
+Enapter designs all hydrogen piping in accordance with ASME B31.12.
+All European guidelines refer to the ASME, which are very high standards for hydrogen piping and pipelines.